snapplers1/ansible-tower-plugin/README.md

   * Attempt to use a pre-oauth authtoken
   * Fall back to basic auth

-If you are using plugin version >= 0.13.0 with Basic Auth and pipelines levaraging the async method please see the note at the bottom of section `Async Execution` for details about freeing Tower tokens.
+If you are using plugin version >= 0.13.0 with Basic Auth and pipelines leveraging the async method please see the note at the bottom of section `Async Execution` for details about freeing Tower tokens.

 ## OAuth Authentication